Easier Painting Than Thinking: Can Text-to-Image Models Set the Stage, but Not Direct the Play?: T2I-CoReBench

 \textbf{Prompt Design for Generation.} Since our benchmark features prompts with high compositional density and reasoning intensity, previous strategies prove inadequate: human-written prompts~\cite{otani2023toward, niu2025wise, chang2025oneig} are labor-intensive and lack scalability, while template-based prompts~\cite{huang2023t2i, ghosh2023geneval, wu2024conceptmix} are rigid and limited in scene diversity.
 To overcome these issues, we leverage Large Reasoning Models (LRMs) to assist data construction, exploiting their broad knowledge to cover diverse scenes~\cite{lee2023beyond} and strong reasoning capability to produce complex prompts~\cite{zhong2024evaluation, guo2025deepseek}.
 In practice, the \textit{Prompt Design Guidelines} specify how to ensure sufficient diversity, semantic density, and reasoning complexity while keeping the prompt coherent, as detailed in Appx.~\ref{appx:data_generation_details}.

 \textbf{Checklist Design for Evaluation.} Evaluating generations in complex scenarios requires more than existing metrics: (1) CLIPScore~\cite{hessel2021clipscore} fails to account for multiple explicit elements and implicit reasoning outcomes; and (2) direct MLLM-based scoring~\cite{li2024genai} requires the model itself to infer intended outcomes with accumulated errors.
-In this regard, we pair each prompt with a checklist of independent \textit{yes/no} questions (with the correct answer always ``\textit{Yes}'’), enabling fine-grained verification of both explicit and implicit elements.
-Concretely, the \textit{Checklist Construction Rules} describe how to decompose a target scene into atomic questions covering instances, attributes, relations, and reasoning outcomes in a verifiable manner, as detailed in Appx.~\ref{appx:data_generation_details}.
+To facilitate fine-grained and reliable evaluation of both explicit and implicit visual elements, we follow previous visual-question-answering–based evaluation paradigms~\cite{hu2023tifa, yarom2023you, cho2023davidsonian, cho2023visual}, by pairing each prompt with a checklist of independent \textit{yes/no} questions (with the correct answer always ``\textit{Yes}'’).
+Specifically, we define a set of \textit{Checklist Construction Rules} to decompose the target scene into atomic questions covering instances, attributes, relations, and reasoning outcomes in a verifiable manner, as detailed in Appx.~\ref{appx:data_generation_details}.

-\textbf{Evaluation Protocol.} Following previous protocols~\cite{hu2024ella, chen2025r2i}, we introduce an MLLM evaluator, \ie, Gemini 2.5 Flash~\cite{gemini2025v25}, to perform automatic evaluation by framing each item as a binary visual question answering task (\ie, scored as ``0'' for ``\textit{no}'' and ``1'' for ``\textit{yes}'') in Fig.~\ref{fig:pipeline} (b).
+\textbf{Evaluation Protocol.} Following previous protocols~\cite{hu2023tifa, hu2024ella}, we introduce an MLLM evaluator, \ie, Gemini 2.5 Flash~\cite{team2023gemini}, to conduct automatic evaluation by framing each item as a binary visual question answering task (\ie, scored as ``0'' for ``\textit{no}'' and ``1'' for ``\textit{yes}'') in Fig.~\ref{fig:pipeline} (b).
 This protocol leverages the atomic checklist design, where each question targets an unambiguous visual element, ensuring inherent compatibility with MLLM-based evaluation.